brendt-mcfeeley/brendtmcfeeley.github.io/essays/ui-frameworks.md

 First of all, what is a UI Framework?
 UI stands for user interface and a UI Framework is a software tool to help you build a website that looks like a real website.
 There are many different frameworks such as [Semantic UI](http://semantic-ui.com/), [Bootstrap](http://getbootstrap.com/), and [Foundation](http://foundation.zurb.com/).

-It won't do much if I just explain to you what a UI Framework is, visual examples are the easiest way to explain what UI Interfaces do.
+It won't do much if I just explain to you what a UI Framework is, visual examples are the easiest way to explain what UI Frameworks do.

 For example, on the left is an example of a website built purely with HTML & CSS.
 Next to it there is an example of a website built using Semantic UI.